Foreign relations of India: West

-Bilateral relations between India and the Saudi Arabia have strengthened considerably owing to co-operation in regional affairs and trade.
-Saudi Arabia is the one of largest suppliers of oil to India, who is one of the top seven trading partners and the 5th biggest investor in Saudi Arabia.
+Bilateral relations between India and Saudi Arabia have strengthened considerably owing to cooperation in regional affairs and trade.
+Saudi Arabia is the one of largest suppliers of oil to India, which is one of the top seven trading partners and the 5th biggest investor in Saudi Arabia.

 India was one of the first nations to establish ties with the Third Saudi State.
 During the 1930s, India heavily funded Nejd through financial subsidies.

 India's strategic relations with Saudi Arabia have been affected by the latter's close ties with Pakistan.
-Saudi Arabia supported Pakistan's stance on the Kashmir conflict and during the Indo-Pakistani War of 1971 at the expense of its relations with India.
+Saudi Arabia supported Pakistan's stance on the Kashmir conflict during the Indo-Pakistani War of 1971 at the expense of its relations with India.
 The Soviet Union's close relations with India also served as a source of consternation.
 During the Persian Gulf War (1990–91), India officially maintained neutrality.
 Saudi Arabia's close military and strategic ties with Pakistan have also been a source of continuing strain.

 Since the 1990s, both nations have taken steps to improve ties.
-Saudi Arabia has supported granting observer status to India in the Organisation of Islamic Cooperation (OIC) and has expanded its co-operation with India to fight terrorism.
+Saudi Arabia has supported granting observer status to India in the Organisation of Islamic Cooperation (OIC) and has expanded its cooperation with India to fight terrorism.
 In January 2006, King Abdullah of Saudi Arabia made a special visit to India, becoming the first Saudi monarch in 51 years to do so.
 The Saudi king and former Prime Minister of India Manmohan Singh signed an agreement forging a strategic energy partnership that was termed the "Delhi Declaration".
 The pact provides for a "reliable, stable and increased volume of crude oil supplies to India through long-term contracts."
 Both nations also agreed on joint ventures and the development of oil and natural gas in public and private sectors.
 An Indo-Saudi joint declaration in the Indian capital New Delhi described the king's visit as "heralding a new era in India-Saudi Arabia relations".